If My Heart Had Wings (video game): Music

 The opening theme for the visual novel is "Precious Wing" by Chata and the ending song is "Perfect Sky" by Haruka Shimotsuki.
 In its soundtrack, there are 29 songs in total.

 Reception

-If My Heart Had Wings has received largely positive reviews, with the PC release achieving a user rating of 8.8 on Metacritic.
-Critics praised the game's story, as well as the background art and sprite design, but criticised its use of 3D models.
+If My Heart Had Wings achieved an OpenCritic rating of Strong.

+Kotaku praised the game's story, as well as the background art and sprite design, but criticised its use of 3D models.